cobalthq/cobalt-api-docs/versions/v2/content/dast-targets.md

 }
 ```

-This endpoint retrieves a list of all DAST Targets for the organization.
+This endpoint retrieves a list of all DAST Targets that belong to the organization specified in the `X-Org-Token` header.

 ### HTTP Request